 Mascarita Ponte Tacon (Drag High Heels Marathon): 12 February 10pm

 Coso Apoteosis (closing parade): 13 February 4pm

-Because Los Cristianos isn’t a traditional carnival, dates aren’t linked to religious feasts so it’s impossible to know when it will take place.
-Arona council tend to be a bit last minute in confirming details.
-But if the pattern follows previous years for the two most popular events with visitors, the dates should be:-
+Because Los Cristianos isn’t a traditional carnival, dates aren’t linked to religious feasts so it’s often impossible to know far in advance when it will take place.
+Dates for the two most popular events with visitors, the dates are:-

 FIESTAS ON TENERIFE IN MARCH